mitcho/turktools/use/index.md

 * **Mac OS X**: Right-click on the file in the Finder and choose Open With… > Python Launcher.
 * **Windows**: Double-click on the file.

+**Note:** Python on Mac OS X 10.9 (Mavericks) has a bug whereby using these scripts may unexpectedly die with "Segmentation Fault: 11".
+This is fixed by upgrading to Python 2.7.6.

 We recommend saving all of the files you create for a given experiment in the same folder, dedicated to that experiment.

 In the remainder of this section, we will describe the usage of these tools.
 For a more detailed description of the tools and a proposed workflow, please read: